 With over a century of bankruptcy experience, Rochelle McCullough boasts a multigeneration tradition in insolvency work that stretches back more than 65 years.
 The firm has lengthy experience in each of the major areas that concern bankruptcy lawyers and has played a significant role in each of them.
 Contact us today to schedule a consultation on your case.

-The restructuring needs of business entities and entrepreneurial individuals are often best served through out-of-court workouts, which can be more flexible, rapid, less expensive, and with a lower profile, than a chapter 11 case would be.
+The restructuring needs of business entities and entrepreneurial individuals are often best served through out-of-court workouts, which can be more flexible, rapid, less expensive, and with a lower profile than a Chapter 11 case would.
 The firm has been involved in a number of these over the years for both companies and high-net-worth individuals.

-Often the sole recovery for unsecured creditors in chapter 11 cases comes from what can be realized through causes of action which belonged to the debtor before the bankruptcy filing.
+Often the sole recovery for unsecured creditors in Chapter 11 cases comes from what can be realized through causes of action that belonged to the debtor before the bankruptcy filing.
 In several cases over the past decade, the firm has led the effort of litigation trusts to pursue lawsuits that have made large recoveries for creditors, which otherwise would have gone empty-handed.

 The firm has represented debtors in Chapter 11 seeking to restructure their debts throughout its existence, ranging from publicly-held entities to entrepreneurial companies to qualified individuals.
 Firm members often write and speak on the topic as well.